LukeShortCloud/rootpages/src/virtualization/virtual_machines.rst

 Troubleshooting
 '''''''''''''''

-Issue: a black screen is shown on the monitor connected to the GPU that is pass-throughed.
+Issue: a black screen is shown on the monitor connected to the GPU that is pass-through.

 Solutions: